-Statutory authority: 656.726(4)

-Statutes implemented: Oregon Laws 2005, chapter 588, sections 4 & 5; ORS 656.313, 656.605 Hist: Filed 12/5/05 as WCD Admin.
+Statutory authority: 656.726(4) Statutes implemented: Oregon Laws 2005, chapter 588, sections 4 & 5; ORS 656.313, 656.605 Hist: Filed 12/5/05 as WCD Admin.
 Order 05-080 eff.
-01/01/06

-See also the Index to Rule History: http://wcd.oregon.gov/laws/Documents/Rule history/436 history.pdf
+01/01/06 Amended 11/28/16 as Admin.
+Order 16-058, eff.
+1/1/17 See also the Index to Rule History: http://wcd.oregon.gov/laws/Documents/Rule history/436 history.pdf

-436-120-0800 Registration of Vocational Assistance Providers
+436-120-0800 Registration of Providers

-- (1) A vocational assistance provider may not provide vocational assistance services unless the provider is are first registered by the director under this rule. - (2) A vocational assistance provider must submit an application, Form 2814, "Vocational Assistance Certification Program Registration of Vocational Assistance Provider," to the division that includes: a description of the specific vocational services to be provided and verification of staff certifications under these rules. - (3) The director may approve or deny registration based on the completed application and the department's registration and counselor certification records. - (a) The registration will specify the scope of authorized vocational services as determined by the vocational assistance provider's staff certifications. - (b) Vocational assistance pProviders whose registration is denied under this rule may appeal as described in OAR 436-120-0008. - (4) A registered vocational assistance provider must: - (a) Notify the division within 30 days of any changes in office address, telephone number, contact person, or staff; and - (b) Maintain the-worker's vocational assistance files for four years after the end of vocational assistance with that vocational assistance provider, or in a pre-1986 case, for five years after the end of vocational assistance with that provider.
+- (1) A provider may not provide vocational assistance services unless the provider is first registered by the director under this rule. - (2) A provider must submit an application, Form 2814, "Vocational Assistance Certification Program Registration of Vocational Assistance Provider," to the division that includes a description of the specific vocational services to be provided and verification of staff certifications under these rules. - (3) The director may approve or deny registration based on the completed application and the department's registration and counselor certification records. - (a) The registration will specify the scope of authorized vocational services as determined by the provider's staff certifications. - (b) Providers whose registration is denied under this rule may appeal as described in OAR 436-120-0008.

+(4) A registered provider must:

+- (a) Notify the division within 30 days of any changes in office address, telephone number, contact person, or staff; and - (b) Maintain worker vocational assistance files for four years after the end of vocational assistance with that provider.